kali/kali.github.io/_posts/2016-02-29-Query2-in-differential-dataflow.md

 });
 ```

-Next comes the `count` implementation: differential dataflow does not
+Next comes the count implementation: differential dataflow does not
 have a built-in `count()`, but as we have seen in the previous post, a count
 can be implemented by mapping records to a single key with a value of 1, and
-summing the values.
-I use `true` as the magical single key, and perform the
+summing these 1s values.
+I use `true` as the magical single key, and perform
-partial sum of the 1s values
+the partial sum of the 1s values
-in a very similar way than in the group operation, multiplying whatever I
+in a very similar fashion than in the group operation, multiplying whatever I
 wanted added by the weight — probably always +1— then push the result with a
 weight of — you guessed it — +1.